Textualize/textual/docs/blog/posts/better-sleep-on-windows.md

 async def sleep(sleep_for: float) -> None:
     """An asyncio sleep.

-    On Windows this achieves a better granularity that asyncio.sleep
+    On Windows this achieves a better granularity than asyncio.sleep

     Args:
         sleep_for (float): Seconds to sleep for.